sbg/sevenbridges-r/README.md

 ```

-- Cross platform support from Seven
+* Cross-platform support for Seven
-  Bridges, such as [NCI Cancer genomics cloud](http://www.cancergenomicscloud.org/) or [Seven bridges](https://www.sbgenomics.com/) on google and
+  Bridges, such as [NCI Cancer genomics cloud](http://www.cancergenomicscloud.org/) or [Seven bridges](https://www.sbgenomics.com/) on either the Google Cloud Platform or Amazon Web Services deploy.
-  AWS, you can use it.

-- Authentication management for multiple platforms/users via config file.
+* Manage your authentication credentials for various Seven Bridges products, such as the Platform and the Cancer Genomics Cloud, via a configuration file as follows:

 ```r
 ## standard